We’ve set up a charity to present Brent 2020 – and to support culture, creativity and the arts in years to come.

 Metroland Cultures is a new charity for a new generation in the arts and in Brent.
 Stay tuned – there’s much more to come.

-PROJECT LEADER & CURATOR AT WILLESDEN JEWISH CEMETERY
+HEAD OF HERITAGE AT WILLESDEN JEWISH CEMETERY

 Hester Abrams worked as a journalist, literary festival director and TV drama researcher before setting out to create a new public heritage experience at Willesden Jewish Cemetery.
 She has led work of staff, consultants and volunteers in delivering the House of Life at the Victorian cemetery, as well as fund-raising, marketing and advocacy.
 As curator, she has uncovered most of the research into the cemetery and written new permanent displays, developed guided walks and produced events and exhibitions.